The story behind the New York Times' anonymous op-ed blasting Trump

 Dao said he had published a few other anonymous pieces during his tenure as op-ed editor, which began in early 2016.
 The most recent example was a piece in June by an unnamed asylum seeker from El Salvador.

-In this case, The Times said it granted anonymity "at the request of the author" because the person's job "would be jeopardized by its disclosure."
+In the case of the senior Trump administration official, The Times said it granted anonymity "at the request of the author" because the person's job "would be jeopardized by its disclosure."

 Dao declined to say whether he pressed the person to speak on the record.